Tips to Wrap Up the School Year!

 - Grades: PreK–K, 1–2, 3–5, 6–8

 As the end of the school year approaches, many children and teachers are counting down to vacation.
-Yet this may be a bittersweet time for children who will miss their teachers and their friends.
 The activities and lesson plans in this collection will help you celebrate what you’ve all learned together and ease the anxiety of the transition to summer.